techstartucalgary/Docs/src/events/2024-2025/demos/final-showcase/README.md

 # Final Showcase

-NOTE: THIS IS FROM LAST YEAR - ONLY USE AS A REFERENCE FOR WHAT THE EVENT WILL LOOK LIKE => WILL UPDATE WITH NEW DETAILS AS WE GET CLOSER TO THE DATE

 ## Objectives

 Share your hard work over the last year to the club, our sponsors, and industry guests.